da-luce/ghostow/ymlfs/README.md

 `ymlfs` is a Go package for converting between YAML representations of filesystem structures and actual directories on disk.
 It supports regular files, directories, and symlinks.

+FIXME: **I haven't come across a standardized way to represent file trees as serialized data, so until I find one, this sacrilegious package exists purely out of necessity and spite.**

 ## Features

 - 🗂️ Define directory trees in YAML